Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 One thing you want to avoid when driving a manual car is taking short-stepped strides.
 Why?
 Because this will cause you to drive too fast in your new car.
 Instead, take long, smooth strides when you’re driving your manual car.
 How do you do this?
 You want to take a big step, then pause for a second.
 Then take another big step and pause again.
 This will help you drive with confidence when you’re starting out in your new manual car.

-See Also Can I Activate My Sim Card in South Africa
+See Also Where Can I Sell Alcohol in South Africa

 Get comfortable using the handbrake